 Yes.
 We partner with teachers who can teach CS on their own but who may benefit from having a teacher's assistant in the classroom to provide industry-specific knowledge, be a role model, help support more students, and serve as a technical backstop.
 In placing volunteers, we prioritize schools that do not currently have computer science but wish to offer it.

 TEALS supports high schools in creating a CS pathway with four course options:

-- AP Computer Science A: Equivalent to a first-semester, college-level course in computer science using the industry-standard Java programming language.
+- AP Computer Science A: A full-year course focused on object-oriented programming and problem solving in Java.
+Equivalent to a first-semester, college level course in computer science.